860 Omni Boulevard

 Prior to joining TPMG in 2009, Dr. Browder served as a Major in the U.S. Air Force Medical Corps at Langley Air Force Base.
 Throughout his military career, Dr. Browder was selected to serve in various supervisory and liaison positions, including Director of Internal Medicine, Director of the Coumadin Clinic, and Liaison to the NASA Clinics.

 In addition to his teaching duties, Dr. Browder serves on the TPMG Board of Directors.
-He has also been honored as a Coastal Virginia Magazine “Top Doc” for consecutive years since 2015, as voted for by his peers in the Hampton Roads medical community.
+He has also been honored as a Coastal Virginia Magazine “Top Doc” for consecutive years since 2015, as voted for by his peers in the Hampton Roads medical community and is the author of Introduction to Manual Medicine - An Osteopathic Perspective."

 As a Doctor of Osteopathic Medicine and a practitioner of OMM, Dr. Browder’s philosophy of care is guided by the core tenets of osteopathic medicine: